kailaisun/kailaisun.github.io/_pages/about.md

 # 💻 Projects

-- National Natural Science Foundation of China under Grant No. 62192751 and 61425024
-- New generation intelligent building platform (National Key Research and Development Project of China under Grant 2017YFC0704100)
-- Energy Internet Planning, Operation and Trading (National Key Research and Development Project of China under Grant 2016YFB0901900)
-- National Science Foundation of China (Grant No. 52172308), Department of Transport of Hubei Province
-- The 111 International Collaboration Program of China under Grant No. BP2018006
-- The National Innovation Center of High Speed Train R&D project (CX/KJ-2020-0006)
-- Satellite remote sensing image interpretation technology and system based on artificial intelligence (2019 Major Science and Technology Program for the Strategic Emerging Industries of Fuzhou, Grant BNR2019TD01009)
-- Huawei company-Control security issue literature research project
-- Ridar-based road vehicle counting and intelligent video surveillance system project
-- Intelligent detection and control aircraft system from Tongfang Intelligent Technology Co., ltd
 - Evaluation of (Singapore Changi Airport Group) CAG’s safety model for profiling construction contractors’ safety performance; Ref No.: 2023-0492
 - Computer Vision for Housekeeping on Construction Site; Award No.: AISG2-100E-2021-084